 For the plot demarcation, the major changes are as follows.

 For degraded sites a 20 x 20 m plot will be setup to measure above ground woody species biomass.
 Litter quads of 50 x 50 cm in size will be setup 1m diagonally from the corners of the plot and outside the plot.
-A 5 x 5 m nested plot will be setup to measure all woody species dimensions , whereas for the rest of the plot only woody species >50 cm in height will be measured.
+A 5 x 5 m nested plot will be setup to measure all woody and succulent tree and shrub species dimensions , whereas for the rest of the plot only woody and succulent species >50 cm in height will be measured.

-For intact sites, 10 x 10 m plot will be setup to measure above ground woody species biomass.
-Litter quads of 50 x 50cm in size will be setup 1m diagonally from the corners of the plot and outside the plot.
-A 5 x 5 m nested plot will be setup to measure all woody species dimensions , whereas for the rest of the plot only woody species >50 cm in height will be measured.
+For intact sites, a 10 x 10 m plot will be setup to measure above ground woody species biomass.
+Litter quads of 50 x 50cm in size will be setup 1 x 1 m diagonally from the corners of the plot and outside the plot.
+A 5 x 5 m nested plot will be setup to measure all woody and succulent tree and shrub species dimensions , whereas for the rest of the plot only woody and succulent tree and shrub species >50 cm in height will be measured.

-For each plot, 4 separate permanent markers will be placed.
+For each plot, four separate permanent markers will be placed.
 These comprise the four corner points of the 10 m x 10 m or 20 x 20 m plot .